Arden Street Oval: First Grandstand

-1928 Grand Stand
+1928 grandstand

-North's move to the VFL in 1925 prompted significant upgrading of the club's facilities.

-Almost symbolic of the club's new status as a member of the VFL was the construction of the brick grandstand in 1928, with seating for 2,000 spectators.
+North Melbourne's move to the VFL in 1925 prompted significant upgrading of the club's facilities.
+Symbolic of the club's new status as a member of the VFL was the construction of the brick grandstand in 1928, with seating for 2,000 spectators.
 Located to the south-east of the existing 1906 stand, it was built on the site of the small timber pavilion, which was demolished, and another even smaller structure to the south-east which was apparently re-located elsewhere.
 The designer was H E Morton and the builder was J E Morison.

 The foundation stone reads as follows: